arpan-bisolution21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 🙌 Acknowledgements :

-This project was developed using the dataset provided by Datamites Internship Team and Market Relevant BI Tools to provide insights for job seekers, recruiters, and policy makers.
+This Project was developed using the dataset provided by Datamites Internship Team and Market Relevant BI Tools to provide Insights for Job Seekers, Recruiters, and Policy Makers.

 👉 Here is the complete PDF link of the Report : https://github.com/ARPAN-BIANALYST21/PBIX_USA_DATAJOB_TREND_REPORT/blob/5bf8e994d99f48b39e65082c9b195ffc54581ea0/USA-DATAJOB_TREND_REPORT.pdf